authindicators/rfc-brand-indicators-for-message-identification/README.md

    indicators through the BIMI Assertion Record in DNS and how that record is to be interpreted by MTAs and MUAs.
-This document does not cover how domains or indicators are verified, how MUAs should display the indicators, or how other protocols (i.e.  IMAP, JMAP) can be
+This document does not cover how domains or indicators are verified, how MUAs should display

-Blank, et al.            Expires 12 January 2024                [Page 4]
+Blank, et al.           Expires 19 February 2024                [Page 4]

-Internet-Draft                    BIMI                         July 2023
+Internet-Draft                    BIMI                       August 2023

-   extended to work with BIMI.
+   the indicators, or how other protocols (i.e.  IMAP, JMAP) can be extended to work with BIMI.
 Other documents may cover these topics.
    MUAs and Mail Box Providers (MBPs) are free to define their own policies for making use of BIMI data and for indicator display as